-In this study the cuttings of vanilla were given Pseudo-monas spp. suspension through roots immersion, stems injection, an 118 af injection in the hope that immune effects will occur in the induction of systemic resistance of vanilla plants to stem rot disease so as to get an effective, efficient and environmentally friendly disease control strategy.
+In this study the cuttings of vanilla were given Pseudo-monas spp. suspension through roots immersion, stems injection, and leaf injection in the hope that immune effects will occur in the induction of systemic resistance of vanilla plants to stem rot disease so as to get an effective, efficient and environmentally friendly disease control strategy.